Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Design

-\paragraph{Maximizing SLO Service Goodput.} In resource-constrained environments, it is often infeasible to serve all queries concurrently, so maximizing SLO goodput becomes critical.
+\bipar{Maximizing SLO Goodput.} In resource-constrained deployment spaces, it is often infeasible to serve all queries concurrently, so maximizing SLO goodput becomes critical.
 To preserve high-quality planning decisions due to decomposition, \name goes beyond selecting the locally optimal plan for each query (\ie, the lowest-cost SLO-compliant plan).
 Instead, it leverages the full set of Pareto-optimal plans identified by the single-query planner.
-These candidates span different resource footprints and infrastructure tiers while meeting SLO requirements, allowing \name to globally select query-plan combinations.
+These candidates span different resource footprints and infrastructure tiers while meeting SLO requirements.

-However, selecting query-plan combinations is non-trivial.
-A straightforward approach might involve formulating this as an integer linear programming (ILP) problem: deciding which query to serve, which plan to use from the available options, and on which machine, with the objective of maximizing total SLO goodput under per-tier resource constraints.
-We attached our detailed ILP formulation in Appendix~\ref{appendix:ILP}.
-However, for $N$ queries, each with $P$ feasible plans, if there are $T$ infrastructure tiers and each tier consists of $M$ machines, this ILP formulation leads to $O(N \cdot P \cdot T \cdot M)$ binary variables.
-This results in an intractably large search space.
+However, deciding query-plan combinations to maximize goodput is notoriously difficult, resembling a \emph{graph bipartite matching} problem between the query set and plan set, combined with a \emph{multi-dimensional maximum cardinality bin packing} problem to allocate operators into machines.
+In fact, even a relaxed version---where each query is restricted to its single best plan---is still NP-hard~\cite{chekuri2004multidimensional-apxhard}.
+One potential formulation is as an integer linear program (ILP): deciding which queries to serve, selecting plans from available options, and assigning them to machines, subject to per-tier resource constraints, with the objective of maximizing total SLO goodput.
+We present the full ILP in Appendix~\ref{appendix:mp-proof}.
+Unfortunately, for $N$ queries, each with $P$ feasible plans, across $T$ tiers and $M$ machines per tier, this formulation yields $O(N \cdot P \cdot T \cdot M)$ binary variables, intractable for large-scale deployments.

-\name leverages a greedy heuristic to efficiently scale multi-query planning.
-For each plan $i$, characterized by its \emph{aggregate} cross-tier resource demand $cr_i$ and its corresponding query SLO benefit $w_i$, \name ranks all plans across queries based on their benefit-to-resource ratio (\ie, $w_i$/$cr_i$).
-The planner then iteratively allocates resources to the highest-ranked plans, adding a plan to the allocation if its corresponding query has not yet been accommodated.
+To scale, \name leverages a greedy heuristic.
+Each plan $i$ has an \emph{aggregate} cross-tier and machine resource demand $cr_i$ and an associated SLO benefit $w_i$. \name ranks all plans across queries based on their benefit-to-resource ratio (\ie, $w_i$/$cr_i$).
+The planner then iteratively allocates resources to the highest-ranked plans, adding a plan to the allocation if its corresponding query has not yet been scheduled.
 This process continues until available resources are exhausted.